aertslab/pySCENIC/README.md

 #### Phase III: Cellular regulome enrichment matrix (aka AUCell)

-Characterize the different cells in a single-cell transcriptomics experiment by the enrichment of the regulomes.
+Characterize the different cells in a single-cell transcriptomics experiment by the enrichment of the previously discovered regulomes.
 Enrichment of a regulome is measures as AUC of the recovery curve of the genes that define this regulome.

 ```python
 rnk_mtx = create_rankings(ex_matrix)